prometheusresearch/baseline-codebase/src/rex.widget/doc/data_specs.rst

 ===================

 Rex Widget provides a way to declaratively specify data dependencies for widgets.
-This is done through *data specifications API*.
+This is done through the *data specifications API*.

 Basic usage example
 -------------------